Free-return trajectory

 In orbital mechanics, a free-return trajectory is a trajectory of a spacecraft traveling away from a primary body (for example, the Earth) where gravity due to a secondary body (for example, the Moon) causes the spacecraft to return to the primary body without propulsion (hence the term free).

-Many free-return trajectories are designed to intersect the atmosphere; however, periodic versions exist which pass the moon and Earth at constant periapsis, which have been proposed for cyclers.
+Many free-return trajectories are designed to intersect the atmosphere; however, periodic versions exist which pass the Moon and Earth at constant periapsis, which have been proposed for cyclers.

 Earth–Moon

 The first spacecraft to use a free-return trajectory was the Soviet Luna 3 mission in October 1959.
 It used the Moon's gravity to send it back towards the Earth so that the photographs it had taken of the far side of the Moon could be downloaded by radio.

 Symmetrical free-return trajectories were studied by Arthur Schwaniger of NASA in 1963 with reference to the Earth–Moon system.
-He studied cases in which the trajectory at some point crosses at a right angle the line going through the center of the Earth and the center of the Moon, and also cases in which the trajectory crosses at a right angle the plane containing that line and perpendicular to the plane of the Moon's orbit.
-In both scenarios we can distinguish between:
+He studied cases in which the trajectory at some point crosses at a right angle to the line going through the center of the Earth and the center of the Moon, and also cases in which the trajectory crosses at right angles to the plane of the Moon's orbit.
+To distinguish between them:

+Free-return trajectories from the Earth to the Moon, not to scale, viewed from the north in inertial coordinates.
+The Moon is shown where it is at the moment of closest approach by the spacecraft.
+(Note: These trajectories are shown in an inertial reference frame with the Earth stationary.
+In the Moon's reference frame, trajectory Bi appears similar to the mirror image of trajectory Bii.
+In Bi, the spaceship doesn't go around the Moon.)